 We have put together some best practices for virtual students at Mike Risko Music.
 You can refer to these if you are a regular virtual student or if you take an occasional virtual lesson.
 Many of the same principals apply to both in-person and virtual students so please familiarize yourself with both.
 Additionally, all students should read our cancellation policy which applies to everyone.
 In the event of a snow day, virtual students would still remain virtual.
 Information for in-person students can be found here.

 Logging in for Your Lessons: Make sure you have your log-in ready and log in at the exact time of the lesson.
-When virtual students register, they are issued a link.
-If you are taking a one time virtual lesson, you will also be sent a link.
-If you have a recurring link, keep it in a safe place and refer to it each week.
-Do not share your link with anyone.
+When virtual students register, they are issued a code.
+If you are taking a one time virtual lesson, you will also be sent a code.
+If you have a recurring code, keep it in a safe place and refer to it each week.
+Do not share your code with anyone.
 Do not log into your lesson early because there is likely another student in the virtual lesson room.
 Also, if you log in early, you may keep another student from logging in.
 When you log on, always log on with your mic muted and your camera off.
 Be sure you know how to control the mic and the camera when the lesson starts.
-If you are a regular virtual student and you are taking a virtual makeup, be sure to look for your makeup link which will be different from your usual link.
+If you are a regular virtual student and you are taking a virtual makeup, be sure to look for your makeup code which will be different from your usual code.

 Books, Instruments and Materials for Virtual Lessons: Have all your books, a pencil, a notebook and your instrument ready.
 Make sure instruments are plugged in, tuned and out of the case.
 Also make sure you have good lighting in your lesson area.
-If you need new books, come by our music store during showroom hours or make arrangements for us to leave books curbside
+If you need new books, come by our music store during showroom hours to purchase them.

 Setting Up Your Device: Set up your device prior to your lesson.
 Be sure to have your device at a good angle that enables your teacher to see both you and the instrument.
 Your teacher also needs to be able to see you playing the instrument so they can be sure you are holding the instrument properly.
 Set up in an area with little distractions.
 Having a wall behind you is best.
 Pictures and video of the virtual lessons are not allowed.
 Parents should make sure their student does not have a phone or other electronic device distracting them during the lesson.